BawdyAnarchist/quBSD/Future_Development.md

 		- Maybe also for create, since that might be non-trivial, and your qb-create is already pretty good
 		- -n option to output the command that would be run (so that can manual add options at VM launch)

-dhcpd
-	- dhcpd option-domain-name-servers <IP> should be copied from /resolv.conf

 # CLEANUP STUFF
 quBSD.conf
 	- remove ppt_nic.
 It's now in jmap.